Oluwakemi-moyin/Email-Network-Analysis-of-Enron-data-and-Implications-for-Outbound-AI-Strategies/README.md

 - It is an edge list, where each line indicates a connection (email sent) between two nodes.

+● Relevance
-● Relevance- The Underlying Principle- Communication Patterns: At its core, network analysis of the Enron emails helps us understand fundamental communication patterns.
+- The Underlying Principle- Communication Patterns: At its core, network analysis of the Enron emails helps us understand fundamental communication patterns.
 While the context is different (internal vs.outbound), the principles of effective communication remain relevant.

 ● What is Network analysis?
 Network analysis is a method used to study relationships between entities, often represented as nodes (individual elements) and edges (connections between elements).

 ● Importance of Network Analysis: